martindb/mpcnc_posts_processor/README.md

-MPCNC Fusion 360 CAM posts processor
+DIY CNC Fusion 360 CAM posts processor
 ====

 This is modified fork of https://github.com/martindb/mpcnc_posts_processor

-CAM posts processor for use with Fusion 360 and [MPCNC](https://www.v1engineering.com/assembly/) with RAMPS/Marlin
+CAM posts processor for use with Fusion 360 and [MPCNC](https://www.v1engineering.com/assembly/) with RAMPS or any 3-axis DIY CNC.
+Supported firmwares:
+- Marlin 2.0
+- Repetier firmware 1.0.3 (not tested. gcode is same as for Marlin)
+- GRBL 1.1

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma